Join the Adventure: Become a City Kids Program Volunteer!

 Do I need to have technical outdoor skills?

-Yes and no. While we do sometimes prioritize Program Volunteers who have a specific technical skill and welcome your contributions in the field, we don’t require it.
+While we do sometimes prioritize Program Volunteers who have a specific technical skill and welcome your contributions in the field, we don’t require it.
 Some level of technical skill is helpful, simply because your attention should be on the youth and their experience rather than yours.
 We expect that Program Volunteers have some amount of technical skill or experience in at least one or two of the activities we run, but it wouldn’t be feasible to expect experience in all of them at once.
 Much more important than technical skill is your ability to interact with, enjoy time with, and develop healthy relationships with young people.
 Enthusiasm for the outdoors is helpful, but admitting when you’re a little out of your element (and enjoying the challenge of it!) sets a positive example for youth.

 If you do have a specialized technical skill, please be sure to mention it in your volunteer profile – that way we can prioritize you when those opportunities arise.